: violence, blades, persecution, body control, body horror

 If they were, you’d have the mind of a beast, and wouldn’t talk to anyone ever.

-The Sprawl webway before her is the smooth chromium piping that radiates heat out through the layers of Frost.
+The Sprawl webway before her is the smooth chroma piping that radiates heat out through the layers of Frost.
 She can turn left, or right, and she always goes left.
 Left is the hemisphere of creativity, and that’s been worked into her choker, so she doesn’t have to think about it.

 The key to life, she thinks in a sudden flash of understanding, is difference.
 She turns right instead, sees the wall pipes curve to split apart from each other in the hall.